LOCwalker/grocery-list-demo-app/README.md

 * https://wiremock.org/ is used to spin up a real HTTP server and fake the https://www.themealdb.com endpoints

 ## Possible Improvements
-* Parse the "measure" fields into numerical amount and unit in order to sum them sup
+* Parse the "measure" fields into numerical amount and unit in order to sum them up
 * Allow to specify "number of servings" when adding a meal